gin-guo/seam-carving/README.md

     }
     destroy_image(im);
 ```
-_Credit_: This assignment was designed by Michael Guerzhoy, coded by Ginny Guo
+_Credit_: This assignment was designed by Josh Hug, ported to C by Michael Guerzhoy, and coded by Ginny Guo